0atman/noboilerplate/scripts/40-compiler-driven-development.md

 First we write a new test, covering the functionality we're about to write, a simple arithmetic dividing function that takes a numerator, denominator, and returns the result of dividing the two.

 Writing the test first makes us think about the problem we are solving first, rather than the plumbing of how to solve it - an important top-down approach that can get lost in the weeds in typical programming.
+This same top-down approach is used in CDD, as we will see in a moment.

+Let's run this test:

 ---